 - Click Allow.
 This grants the website permission to access your webcam.

-Check the camera feed.
-If your webcam is working, you should see the yourself in the computer screen.
+- Check the camera feed.
+If your webcam is working, you should see yourself on the computer screen.

 You can test your camera with Zoom to ensure the camera is working properly.

 - Click your profile picture, then click Settings.

 - You will see a preview video from the camera that is currently selected; you can choose a different camera if another one is available.

 - Launch the Skype application and sign in with your Skype username/password, if not already signed in.

 - From the menu bar, double-click on Tools -> Options -> Video Settings.

 - Check the box next to Enable Skype Video.
 A preview of your camera feed will appear.
 Upon satisfaction, click Save and exit.

 Through Photobooth app is the simplest way to test webcams on MacOS.
 This app is present in your app on your dock.
 Clicking it will bring up the Photobooth window and give you an instant live stream of your webcam.